humansimulacrum/zksync-simulator/README.md

 `npm run update` - to update activities
-`npm run tier-distribution` - to redistribute tiers `npm run activities` - to get information about activities on your accounts (ZkSync checker of some sort)
+`npm run tier-distribution` - to redistribute tiers `npm run activities` - to get information about activities on your accounts (ZkSync checker of some sort) `npm run balances` - to get balances of all accounts

 ## Support